Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

-Figure \ref{fig:cost_comparison} shows the cumulated cost up to time $k$ for the optimal TTC and for rollout ETC with two different initial bucket levels, namely $\beta(0)=c-g +1= 6$ and $\beta(0)=2c-g+1 = 14$.
-In the case $\beta(0)=6$, we can see that the cost is exactly that of the optimal TTC.
+Figure \ref{fig:cost_comparison} shows the cumulated stage cost up to time $k$, i.e., $\sum_{i=0}^{k} \ell(\xi(i),\pi(i))$, for the optimal TTC and for rollout ETC with two different initial bucket levels, namely $\beta(0)=c-g +1= 6$ and $\beta(0)=2c-g+1 = 14$.
+Theorem \ref{thm:convergence} guarantees that the plant state and input converge to zero in all cases, which can also be seen from the fact that the cumulated stage costs converge to a certain level.
+In the case $\beta(0)=6$ and $\overline{N}=3$, we can see that the cost is exactly that of the optimal TTC.
 From Figure \ref{fig:bucket_level}, we can see why: the optimized transmission time points are periodic.
 We note that this peculiar case is allowed by Theorem \ref{thm:performance_bound}.
 This is different from the numerical example in the previous subsection, where rollout ETC achieved a strict performance improvement although also there, the overall number of transmissions was the same as for TTC.
-In contrast, if $\beta(0)=14$, the cost is strictly smaller for rollout ETC as expected from Theorem \ref{thm:strict_performance_bound}.
-Also in this case, there is a transmission triggered as soon as there are enough tokens available.
-This is the case although after around 10 time steps, the cumulated cost has almost converged.
+The periodic transmission pattern also vanishes when using a different prediction horizon, e.g., $\overline{N}=6$, as can be seen in Figure \ref{fig:bucket_level}.
+In contrast, if $\beta(0)=14$ and $\overline{N}=3$, the cost is strictly smaller for rollout ETC as expected from Theorem \ref{thm:strict_performance_bound}.
+We can see that also in this case, there is a transmission triggered as soon as there are enough tokens available.
+This suggests that for the particular prediction horizon $\overline{N}=3$, tokens are typically used up in a greedy manner by the RETC in this numerical example.